The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 Every day trip involves time spent driving to AND from your destination.
 So plan accordingly.

-When we plan a day trip, we go for about 1-3 hours of driving each way.
+When we plan a day trip or weekend vacation, we go for about 1-3 hours of driving each way.

 Any more than 3 hours might be better as an overnight trip.
 You want to have plenty of time to enjoy your destination.
 And you don’t want to be overly tired on your ride home.

 Decide how much time you want to spend on the road driving to your destination and back.
 This makes it easier to decide where to go within that range.